Giac97/Simulazione-Numerica/src/lab10/readme.md

-Number of cities: an integer giving the number of cities, must be greater than 2 Number of generations: How many generations to simulate Mutation rate: probability of randomly mutating a path City generation: How cities are generated: 1 on a circle, 2 inside a square Output the best path every N generations
+Number of cities: an integer giving the number of cities, must be greater than 2 Number of generations: How many generations to simulate Mutation rate: probability of randomly mutating a path City generation: How cities are generated:
+- 1 on a circle
+- 2 inside a square
+- 3 American capitals
+- 4 Italian capoluoghi
+Output the best path every N generations

 ## Outputs